overwolf/overwolf.github.io/docs/start/ads-sdk-overview.md

 ---
 id: ads-sdk-overview
-title: Overwolf Ads SDK
+title: Overwolf Ads SDK Overview
-sidebar_label:  Overwolf Ads SDK
+sidebar_label: Ads SDK Overview
 ---

 The Overwolf ads SDK is a small JavaScript library that allows developers to integrate ads into their Overwolf applications.
 These ads are managed and hosted by Overwolf.

 The Ads SDK is intended to be used by developers who wish to show ads in their apps and have discussed doing so with Overwolf.
-Please do not use this library without prior consent from Overwolf.
-If you are an app developer who wishes to show ads in your app, please contact Overwolf at developers@overwolf.com
+If you are an app developer who wishes to show ads in your app, please contact us.

-#### Getting help and reporting bugs

-If you have encountered problems with this library, please let us know by contacting developers@overwolf.com, or talk directly to us through the Developers Slack.

 :::important
 Ads will be served to your app only after Overwolf enables it, so please contact us at developers@overwolf.com when your app is ready to show ads.
 :::

+#### Getting help and reporting bugs

+If you have encountered problems with this library, please let us know by contacting developers@overwolf.com, or talk directly to us through the Developers Slack.

 ## Getting Started